google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 performing sites and applications can pose real consequences and costs for the people who use them.

-[As mobile users continue to make up a significant portion of internet users worldwide](http://gs.statcounter.com/platform-market-share/desktop-mobile-tablet), it's important to bear in mind many of these users access the web through mobile LTE, 4G, 3G and even 2G networks.
+[As mobile users continue to make up a large portion of internet users worldwide](http://gs.statcounter.com/platform-market-share/desktop-mobile-tablet), it's important to bear in mind that many of these users access the web through mobile LTE, 4G, 3G and even 2G networks.
 [As Ben Schwarz of Calibre points out in this study of real world performance](https://building.calibreapp.com/beyond-the-bubble-real-world-performance-9c991dcd5342), the cost of prepaid data plans is decreasing, which in turn is making access to the internet more affordable in places where it once wasn't.
 Simply put, mobile